reuters-graphics/newsroom-datawrapper-guide/FAQ.md

 ## Frequently asked questions

+#### How do I make Datawrapper recognise dates in my data?

+Checkout the date formats Datawrapper recommends [here](https://academy.datawrapper.de/article/164-date-formats-that-datawrapper-recognizes) and make sure the dates in your data are formatted according to one of those approved styles.

 #### I want a chart: Datawrapper or Reuters Graphics?

 If you have a chart idea and it fits one the chart types Datawrapper provides for, then the fastest route to the chart you want is through Datawrapper.